grodansparadis/vscp-doc-spec/class2.protocol.md

  | ----      | -----------                               |
  | Byte 0-3  | Start register for register read/written. |
  | Byte 4…   | Data read/written.                        |

+ Data read/written can be a maximum of 512-4 = 508 bytes for read and 512-16-4 = 492 bytes for a write response.

 ----